A PDF version will be available on conclusion for printing/distribution

 If you are a parent of children who read posts on MM, then this is one that you should read yourself first, before allowing them to read it, so that you can judge the benefit/harm.
 One benefit is that if there is any child, who has gone through such a situation, it may open a channel for him/her to discuss it with you.

-Some links, when available, will open up separate posts, unless indicated otherwise:
+The following links, when available, will open up separate posts:

 - A. Approaching Their Families